 medicines), such as those taken to control asthma, autoimmune diseases, or inflammation.

-If this is the cause, your doctor may gradually reduce your doses of these medicines.
+If this is the cause, your healthcare provider may gradually reduce your doses of

 How is this test done?

-arm.
-The timing of the test is important, because cortisol levels change throughout
+The timing of the test is important, because cortisol levels change throughout the

 and again around 4 p.m.